 5. Give your children an open forum for sharing their thoughts and feelings

 Children need to be heard.
 By simply listening to your child’s point of view and validating their feelings you can quickly diffuse the frustration and anger that often leads to conflict.
-For example, “It sounds like Timmy really hurt your feelings.”
-“It wasn’t right for Sue to take your coat without asking.
+For example, “It sounds like Noah really hurt your feelings.”
+“It wasn’t right for Emma to take your coat without asking.
 How did you feel when that happened?”

 6. Spend time alone with each child